How to Install Timeshift on Debian 13, 12 and 11

 Example output showing available partitions:

-Ensure at least one partition has 10GB or more free space.
-If using an external drive, verify it is mounted and accessible.
-Timeshift supports ext4, XFS, and BTRFS filesystems for snapshot storage.
+Ensure at least one supported Linux filesystem has enough free space for the initial snapshot and later changes.
+If you are using an external drive, verify that it is mounted and accessible before reopening the setup wizard.
+Timeshift works best with Linux filesystems such as ext4, XFS, and Btrfs for RSYNC snapshot storage.

 Timeshift BTRFS Mode Is Grayed Out